 Because the ECM is responsible for providing the LIN signal, it takes very little current to switch the voltage from high to low.
 The alternator has to pull the voltage signal low and so requires more effort.

-FYI: This LIN data signal runs at approximately 300Hz and I would describe it as an approximate 12v signal.
+FYI: This LIN data signal runs at an average of approximately 300Hz, with a peak data rate of about 9.6KHz, and I would describe it as an approximate 12v signal.